Aerospace jamboree on tenterhooks over F-35 fighter, Airbus jet revamp

 “There is a strong likelihood it will be announced at Farnborough,” a senior airline industry source said.

-Airbus hopes to generate more than 1,000 new sales with new engines and curved aerodynamic winglets, but is also preparing to back away from the newer A350-800 which it once hoped would replace the A330 and underpin its new A350 jet family.
+Airbus hopes to generate more than 1,000 new sales with new engines and tweezer-shaped aerodynamic wingtips, but is also ready to give up on the newer A350-800 which it once hoped would replace the A330 and underpin its new A350 jet family.

 Airbus has only 34 A350-800s left on order, including Hawaiian Airlines which is being courted for the revamped A330.